HipsterBrown/surgewp-skeleton-windows/README.md

   ```
   set :application, "Appication title"
   ```
-3. Set your github repository (make sure it's read only, or else you'll have to add a deploy SSH key to github):
+3. Set your github repository (if it's a public repo you can make the URL read only and you'll be fine.
+If it's private you'll have to either configure capistrano to use your public keys through ssh forwarding, or add a deploy key to the github repo https://help.github.com/articles/managing-deploy-keys):

   ```
   set :repository,  "Set your git repository location here"